Do-it-yourself handbag cleaning: Exercise caution

 High-end handbags, purses, wallets and backpacks should always be cleaned by hand.
 And then only by a cleaner who

-- completes all work on premises (does not ship the work to an unknown, undisclosed, out of state subcontractor).
+• completes all work on premises using in-house technicians who only work on handbags, purses, wallets and backpack and does not ship the work to an unknown, undisclosed, out of state subcontractor.

 In Arizona, there is only one cleaner who meets these 3 criteria: RAVE FabriCARE in Scottsdale.

-And even if you don’t live in the metro Phoenix area, all is not lost.
-We ship throughout the USA and Canada.
+And even if you don't live in the metro Phoenix area, all is not lost.
+We ship throughout the USA, Canada and other selected countries.

 Send us your photos for a free, no-obligation evaluation and price guesstimate.